goodguyandy/goodguyandy.github.io/_pages/about.md

 permalink: /about/
 ---

+## whoami
-Oh, Hello there! 👋 Happy to see you there!
+Oh, Hello there! 👋 Happy to see you!

 My name is Andrea and I love to break stuff.
 I'm a penetration tester and damn curious about the world 🌍

-I'm a perpetual learner and in this blog you will find some of my research and notes in the **infosecurity** field.
+I'm a perpetual learner and in this blog you will find some of my research,experiments and  notes in the **infosecurity** field.

 I have some **certifications** under my belt: _OSCP, OSWE,  OSEP , CRTP , CRTE , RTO, eCXD, SLAE32, SLAE64_